Analysis of A Nonsmooth Optimization Approach to Robust Estimation: Nonsmooth optimization for the estimation problem

 \subsection{Solution to the $\ell_1$ problem}

-A number of sufficient conditions for the equivalence of problems similar to \eqref{eq:L0-Pbm} and \eqref{eq:L1-Cost} have been derived in the literature of compressed sensing using the concepts of mutual coherence \cite{Donoho03-NAS} and the Restricted Isometry Property \cite{Candes05-IT}.
+There is a wealth of analysis in the literature of compressed sensing investigating under which conditions some problems\footnote{Those problems look for the sparsest solution to an underdetermined set of linear equations.
+As such they are similar but different to the problem studied in the current paper.
+Note that the process of converting problems \eqref{eq:L0-Pbm} and \eqref{eq:L1-Cost} into the format treated in compressed sensing yields a system of linear equations which is much less underdetermined.} of similar structure as \eqref{eq:L0-Pbm} and \eqref{eq:L1-Cost} can yield the same solution.
+This analysis is mainly based on the concepts of mutual coherence \cite{Donoho03-NAS} and the Restricted Isometry Property \cite{Candes05-IT}.
 Here, we shall propose a parallel but different analysis for the robust estimation problem.
-We start by characterizing the solution to the $\ell_1$-norm problem \eqref{eq:L1-Cost}. \begin{thm}[Solution to the $\ell_1$ problem] A vector $\theta^\star\in \Re^n$ solves the $\ell_1$-norm problem \eqref{eq:L1-Cost} iff any of the following equivalent statements hold: \begin{enumerate} \item[S1.]
+We start by characterizing the solution to the $\ell_1$-norm problem \eqref{eq:L1-Cost}. \begin{thm}[Solution to the $\ell_1$ problem] A vector $\theta^\star\in \Re^n$ solves the $\ell_1$-norm problem \eqref{eq:L1-Cost} if and only if any of the following equivalent statements hold: \begin{enumerate} \item[S1.]
 There exist some numbers $\lambda_t\in \left[-1,\; 1\right]$, $t\in \mathbb{I}^0(\theta^\star)$, such that\footnote{Eq. \eqref{eq:iff-Cond} should be understood here with the implicit convention that any of the three terms is equal to zero whenever the corresponding index set is empty. }

 \item[S2.]
 For any $\eta \in \Re^n$,

 \item[S3.]
 The optimal value of the optimization problem